-- (i) WCB claim - (ii) Maternity / Parental / Adoption leave - (iii) Bereavement - (iv) Jury Duty - (v) Union Leave - (e) Casuals may, with advance permission from the Employer, be unavailable to receive assignments for a consecutive period of up to four (4) weeks each year. - (f) Casuals will have the option of changing their availability in January and June of each year.
-The Employer is not obligated to call a casual in for work on days the casual is not available to work. - (g) A casual employee who is awarded a full time position and successfully completes his/her probationary period will have their casual seniority credited as additional days to the date of becoming a full time employee. - (h) A casual employee who does not work for six (6) months shall be removed from the casual employee list. - (i) Casuals shall be hired at General Help rate, but shall be paid at the appropriate rate of pay I the classification they are working in.
+- (1) WCB Claim - (2) Maternity/Parental/Adoption Leave - (3) Bereavement - (4) Jury Duty - (5) Union Leave - (e) Casuals may, with advance permission from the Employer, be unavailable to receive assignments for a consecutive period of up to four (4) weeks each year. - (f) Casuals will have the option of changing their availability in January and June of each year.
+The Employer is not obligated to call a casual in for work on days the casual is not available to work. - (g) A casual employee who is awarded a full-time position and successfully completes his/her probationary period will have his/her previous casual seniority in the same area as the full-time position (Corrections or School) credited as additional days to the date of becoming a full-time employee. - (h) A casual employee who does not work for six (6) months shall be removed from the casual employee list. - (i) Casuals shall be hired at General Help rate, but shall be paid at the appropriate rate of pay in the classification they are working in. - (j) Casual employees working eighteen plus hours (18+) per week for twelve (12) consecutive weeks will be provided Basic Medical (MSP) and Life Insurance. - (b) Once qualified the employee, in order to maintain benefits, must continue to work eighteen (18) hours per week in any eight (8) consecutive week period.
+Should the employee fail to maintain the required hours, he/she will be given the option to continue benefits for a further twelve (12) consecutive weeks by pre-paying any premium costs.